What California Employers Need to Know About Overtime for Employees

 Here is a summary of what California law requires when it comes to overtime pay.

-Nonexempt employees in California who work more than 8 hours in a day are entitled to 1.5 times their regular rate of pay for every hour worked beyond 8.
+Nonexempt employees in California who work more than eight hours in a day are entitled to 1.5 times their regular rate of pay for every hour worked beyond eight.
 (The regular rate of pay is the compensation that employees normally earn for the work they perform, plus certain additional sums, such as nondiscretionary bonuses.)
-There is a special rule if employees work more than 12 hours in a workday: they are entitled to 2 times their regular rate of pay for every hour worked beyond 8.
+If employees work more than 12 hours in a workday, they are entitled to two times their regular rate of pay for every hour worked beyond eight.

-For example, if an employee works 10 hours on one day in a week, the employee will be entitled to 2 hours of overtime.
-If instead, an employee works 5 hours a day on six days of the week, and then 10 hours on the seventh day, the employee would be entitled to 8 hours of overtime paid at 1.5 times their regular rate AND 2 hours of overtime at 2 times their regular rate.
+For example, if an employee works 10 hours on one day in a week, the employee will be entitled to two hours of overtime.
+If, instead, an employee works five hours a day on six days of the week and then 10 hours on the seventh day, the employee would be entitled to 8 hours of overtime paid at 1.5 times their regular rate AND two hours of overtime at double their regular rate.

 So, if an employee works 54 hours in a week, the employee is entitled to 14 hours of overtime paid at 1.5 times their regular rate.

-Special rules apply for employees who are paid a piece rate (per unit) or those who receive a commission.
+Special rules apply to employees who are paid a piece rate (per unit) or those who receive a commission.

 A final caution: Any employee who works overtime without the employer’s permission must still be compensated appropriately for those hours worked.